 The International Society of Paediatric Oncology (SIOP) Ependymoma II trial is an, international clinical trial for the diagnosis and treatment of children, adolescents and young adults with ependymoma.
 The trial is being coordinated in the UK by The University of Birmingham’s Cancer Research UK Clinical Trials Unit.

 BIOMECA (BIOMarkers of Ependymoma in Children and Adolescents) is a new biological study attached to SIOP Ependymoma II.
 This is organised by the European Ependymoma Biology Consortium, which comprises research groups in the UK, Germany, France and Italy.
 The CBTRC is responsible for the UK arm of BIOMECA and leads the BIOMECA consortium.
 Through BIOMECA, researchers are aiming to learn more about the biology of the disease.
+This work is led by Professor Richard Grundy, supported by Dr Rebecca Chapman, Dr Lisa Storer, and Clinical colleagues.

 This is a major international initiative and the CBTRC team host weekly teleconferences with Cancer Centres across Europe to review patients’ radiology images and to collectively make decisions about the surgical and treatment options available to those recruited to the trial.